KF59874/Election_Analysis/README.md

     - Arapahoe:
         - Percentage:   6.7%
         - Total Votes:  24,801
+- The county with the largest number of votes: Denver
 - The candidates were:
     - Charles Casper Stockham: 23.0% (85,213)
     - Diana DeGette: 73.8% (272,892)
     - Raymon Anthony Doane: 3.1% (11,606)
-- Breakdown of the number of votes and the percentage of total votes for each county in the precinct
-    -

 - County with largest number of votes: Denver
 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?